ekaterir/snipe-nginx-cache/readme.txt

 **Configuration Settings**

-Nginx Cache Sniper comes with two settings:
+Cache Sniper for Nginx comes with two settings:

 1. **Cache Path**: This is the filesystem path where the FastCGI cache is stored on-disk.
 Set this to the value you used for `fastcgi_cache_path` from your Nginx configuration. **Note**: Nginx needs read/write access to this location.
 1. **Automatically clear cache on content update**: Check this box to automatically purge the cache when updated.
 This only purges the updated page -- it does not clear the entire cache.

 **Configuration via WP CLI**

-For those scripting out infrastructure, Nginx Cache Sniper can be configured via WP CLI:
+For those scripting out infrastructure, Cache Sniper for Nginx can be configured via WP CLI:

-1. `wp plugin activate nginx-cache-sniper`
+1. `wp plugin activate cache-sniper-nginx`
 1. `wp option add nginx_cache_sniper_path '/var/lib/nginx/cache'`
 1. `wp option add nginx_cache_sniper_auto_clear 1`